Sainte-Sophie: Arts and culture

 A supervillain from the DC Comics series Green Arrow, Simon Lacroix, alias Komodo, is originally from Sainte-Sophie.
 The character was created by Canadian comic book artist Jeff Lemire in issue 17 of the New 52 series of Green Arrow.
 He appears in the television series of the same name in episode 2 of season 3.

 Infrastructure

 Public Library

 Sainte-Sophie have a public library for its citizens located next to the city hall.
 The library contains over 30,000 diverse publications.

+Sports

+Sainte-Sophie offers a variety of sports and recreational facilities managed by the municipal leisure, culture and community life department. to support active living for residents of all ages.

+Outdoor and Community Sports Facilities

+Sainte-Sophie maintains several outdoor sports venues, including parks and dedicated sport surfaces, which serve as hubs for community recreation and organized activities.